 The Self represents heaven, and the serpent represents earth.
 They are the first opposites created, light and dark, spirit and matter, etc. The animus is the women’s inner world personality, and Sophia (Star Woman) is the personality of the higher self of the earthly collective.

 Most spiritual traditions regard ascension (serpent to Self/God) as the very essence of the soul’s journey.
-This is why I, tongue in check, call Jung’s individuation process the resurrection of the serpent in alignment with Gnostic beliefs.
-The spiritual and collective evolutionary task presenting earthlings at this time is to sacrifice the hubristic ego to the guidance of the Star Woman.
+This is why I, tongue in check, call Jung’s individuation process the resurrection of the serpent in alignment with Gnostic beliefs. ethereum core web interface The spiritual and collective evolutionary task presenting earthlings at this time is to sacrifice the hubristic ego to the guidance of the Star Woman.

 I could write a book on these first few paragraphs.
 (Oh yeah, I did!
 It’s called my dissertation.)
 Many volumes have been written about the archetypes of Jung’s individuation process, one of my favorites is Murray Stein’s Jung’s Map of the Soul.
-This blog post is only about one of these archetypes — Sophia/The Star Woman.
+This blog post is only about one of these archetypes — qtum transaction id blockchain Sophia/The Star Woman.

 Why the Tarot